Branding & Strategy

 How to Roll Out Your Brand Style Guide to Your Team

 A style guide only adds value when your team knows it exists and knows exactly where to find it.
-Therefore, run a dedicated onboarding session when you launch your brand style guide for the first time.
+So when you launch it, run a dedicated onboarding session.
 Walk through every section together and answer questions in real time before the session ends.

 Pin the style guide link in your primary team communication tool — Slack, Teams, or wherever your team messages daily.
-Additionally, add it to your employee onboarding checklist so every new team member starts with brand knowledge from day one.
-Make the guide a living reference document, not an archived file.
+Add it to your employee onboarding checklist so every new hire starts with brand knowledge from day one.
+Treat the guide as a living reference, not an archived file.

-Furthermore, share brief brand reminders quarterly — a short update highlighting the most commonly misapplied rules.
-This approach keeps brand consistency top of mind without requiring your team to reread the full guide.
-Consistent internal brand communication separates well-branded businesses from inconsistently branded ones over time.
+Then share brief brand reminders quarterly — a short update highlighting the most commonly misapplied rules.
+This keeps consistency top of mind without asking anyone to reread the full guide.
+Consistent internal brand communication is what separates well-branded businesses from inconsistently branded ones over time.

 How to Keep Your Brand Style Guide Up to Date